I can’t help but to smile as my ass takes a pounding while we cruise through the side streets of rural Sololá.

 My time in the capital city was brief.
 I was told over and over again that there was nothing to see or do in Guatemala City except get into trouble, so I took the first bus I could find out of there and headed straight for Sololá.

-Solola nestles itself into a patch of lush green hills and overlooks the beautiful Lake de Aticlan and the massive volcanoes that protect it.
+Solola nestles itself into a patch of lush green hills and overlooks beautiful Lake Atitlan and the massive volcanoes that protect it.
 The town consists of two main streets, a main plaza and a centralized market that offers fresh fruit, CDs and fried chicken, among other things.
 There are dogs everywhere and not a tourist in sight.
 Many residents dress in traditional Mayan garb unique to the region, women carry their wares on their heads, and men transport a ridiculous amount on their backs with the help of leather straps around their foreheads.

 It’s the smallest town I’ve called home base since starting this travel adventure three years ago.
 The location, as well as the trip is different in many ways.